Klinogicare® Quantum Magnetic Storm

 Effects of the High-Induction Magnetic Stimulation on Viscoelastic Properties of the Biceps Brachii

-The study was conducted with the support of the Ministry of Health of the Czech Republic (Grant NV16-28784A).
-The work evaluated the effect of HIMS (High-Induction Magnetic Stimulation) on muscle tone and tissue elasticity.
+The study was carried out with the support of the Ministry of Health of the Czech Republic (funding program NV16-28784A).
+The work investigated the effect of HIMS (High-Induction Magnetic Stimulation) on muscle tone and tissue elasticity.

 Clinical Study of Applied High-induction Electromagnetic Field on Painful Conditions

-Objective: Verification of the analgesic effect of SIS (Super Inductive System) on a sample of 57 patients with acute and chronic pain of the musculoskeletal system.
+Objective: to evaluate the analgesic effect of the SIS (Super Inductive System) in a sample of 57 patients with acute and chronic pain of the musculoskeletal system.

-• Pain intensity reduction: the average result was 37.5%, regardless of diagnosis.
+• Reduction in pain intensity: the average result was 37.5%, regardless of the diagnosis.

-• Methodology: use of VAS and VNRS scales to objectify the analgesic effect.
+• Methodology: use of the VAS and VNRS scales to objectively measure the analgesic effect.

-Conclusion: high effectiveness of the technology was demonstrated in clinical practice for the treatment of pain of various etiologies.
+Conclusion: in clinical practice, clinically relevant efficacy was reported in the treatment of pain of various etiologies.

 Electromagnetic Induction for Treatment of Unspecific Back Pain: A Prospective Randomized Sham-Controlled Clinical Trial

-Study objective: to evaluate the effects of high-energy pulsed electromagnetic fields in nonspecific back pain.
+Objective of the study: to evaluate the effect of high-energy pulsed electromagnetic fields on nonspecific low back pain.

-• Statistics: the treatment group showed a significant reduction in pain compared with the control group (p = 0.001).
+• Statistics: the treated group showed a significant reduction in pain compared with the control group (p = 0.001).

-• Design: the study followed the standards of a prospective randomized sham-controlled trial (61 patients).
+• Study design: the research followed the criteria of a prospective, randomized, sham-controlled trial (61 patients).

-Conclusion: non-thermal and non-invasive electromagnetic induction is an effective tool for rapid treatment of nonspecific back pain.
+Conclusion: non-thermal, non-invasive electromagnetic induction may be an effective option for the rapid treatment of nonspecific low back pain.

 J Rehabil Med.
 2023 Apr 28;55:jrm00389.